Poker Strategy Guide

 Advanced Poker Strategy

-Once you've got the basics down, you'll want to dive into a more advanced poker strategy with Game Theory Optimal (GTO) concepts and exploitative play.
+Once you've got the basics down, you'll want to dive into more advanced poker strategies, Game Theory concepts and exploitative play.
 Don't worry – it's not as complicated as it sounds.
 The key is balance: mix strong hands with strategic bluffs from each position.
 For instance, when you're raising from the button, include both premium hands like AK and some crafty plays with suited connectors.

 Let's talk numbers: defend your big blind about 40-50% against single raises, and when you're the pre-flop aggressor, continue betting on the flop 60-70% of the time.
 But here's the fun part – sometimes you'll check your monsters and bet your weaker hands.
 Keep them guessing.